OpenGene/fastv/README.md

 # fastv
 fastv is an ultra-fast tool to detect and visualize microbial sequences from sequencing data, and can be used to detect viral infectious diseases, like COVID-19.
-This tool supports both short reads (ILLUMINA, BGI, etc.) and long reads (ONT, PacBio, etc.)
+This tool supports both short reads (Illumina, BGI, etc.) and long reads (ONT, PacBio, etc.)

 ## how it works?
 `fastv` accepts the input of FASTQ files, along with a `KMER` file and a `Genomes` file of the target microorganism (see `data/SARS-CoV-2.kmer.fa` and `data/SARS-CoV-2.genomes.fa` for an example), then: